Ressentiment (book): Basic features of Ressentiment

 However, one can easily extend this notion of "comparing" to externally acquired qualifiers having the potential for negative valuations which also tend to a support consumer based economics: i.e., status symbol possessions (a lavish house, or car), expensive fashion accessories, special privileges, club memberships, plastic surgery and the like.
-This principal is expressed in our common colloquialism of "Keeping-up with the Jones'".
-The subliminal result of all of these "comparisons" tend to lend credence the idea that one's self-concept, self-image, self-esteem, worth or social desirability is linked to our social inclusion or exclusion in a favored superior class having the means to insulate themselves from the rest of society.
+This principle is expressed in our common colloquialism of "Keeping up with the Joneses'".
+The subliminal result of all of these "comparisons" tends to lend credence the idea that one's self-concept, self-image, self-esteem, worth or social desirability is linked to one's social inclusion or exclusion in a favoured superior class having the means to insulate themselves from the rest of society.